 La Jolla Kayak

-Offered year-round, La Jolla Kayak‘s three-hour Leopard Shark Snorkel Tour includes one hour with a guide who will point out the best spots to view the sharks and two additional hours for guests to continue exploring on their own.
+Offered year-round, La Jolla Kayak‘s two-hour La Jolla Shores Snorkel Tour includes one hour with a guide who will point out the best spots to view the sharks and two additional hours for guests to continue exploring on their own.
 Snorkeling gear is provided.